-perennial forbs = fibrous, shallow-rooted, cool season, perennial forbs = annual forbs.
-Other: Additional: With an extended fire return interval, the shrub component will increase at the expense of the herbaceous component.
-13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within shrubs are common and standing dead shrub canopy material may be as much as 35% of total shrub canopy; mature bunchgrasses (<25%) may have dead centers.
-14. Average percent litter cover (%) and depth (in): Herbaceous litter within interspaces 10-20% and litter depth is ± 1/4 inch.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (through May) \pm 450 lbs/ac.
-Favorable years \pm 600 lbs/ac and unfavorable years \pm 300 lbs/ac.
+Additional: With an extended fire return interval, the shrub and tree component increases at the expense of the herbaceous component.
+Singleleaf pinyon and Utah juniper may increase and eventually dominate this site.
+13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 20% of total woody canopy; some of the mature bunchgrasses (<10%) have dead centers.
+14. Average percent litter cover (%) and depth ( in): Between plant interspaces (±10-20%) and litter depth is ±1/4 inch.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (through mid-June) ±600 lbs/ac.
+Favorable years ±800 lbs/ac and unfavorable years ±400 lbs/ac.
 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include Russian thistle, annual mustards, cheatgrass, singleleaf pinyon and Utah juniper.
-Singleleaf pinyon and Utah juniper may increase and eventually dominate this site.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, annual mustards, Russian thistle and thistles.
+Singlelead pinyon and/or Utah juniper may increase and eventually dominate this site.
 17. Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
-Reduced growth and reproduction occurs during extreme or extended drought conditions.
+Reduced growth and reproduction occur during extreme or extended drought periods.